Finsbury Park Empire Theatre

 No one has favorited this theater yet

 Located in the inner north London suburb of Finsbury Park, at the corner of St. Thomas’s Road and Prah Road.
-The Finsbury Park Empire Theatre was opened on 5th September 1910 as the 33rd variety theatre in the Moss Empires Theatres chain, and it was the 69th variety theatre to be opened in London.
+The Finsbury Park Empire Theatre was opened on 5th September 1910 with a variety bil which included opera singer Fanny Moody and concert singer Charles Manners.
+It was the 33rd variety theatre in the Moss Empires Theatres chain, and it was the 69th variety theatre to be opened in London.

 The facade was in a similar design to Frank Matcham’s 1903-built Shepherd’s Bush Empire Theatre in the inner west London suburb of that name.
 There was a tower feature on the right-hand side of Finsbury Park, where at Shepherd’s Bush it was on the left-hand side.
 Inside the Finsbury Park Empire Theatre, seating was provided in orchestra, dress circle, balcony and gallery levels, with boxes located on each side of the proscenium.
 The proscenium opening was 40 feet wide and the stage was 30 feet deep and 50 feet wide.

 The Finsbury Park Empire Theatre was 2nd in line to Moss Empires number 1 theatre, the London Palladium Theatre, and shows came direct from the London Palladium to Finsbury Park before setting off on their nationwide tour of other Moss Empire theatres.
 Films were screened as part of the variety programme from the early days, and during World War I and into the 1920’s, a newsreel film was screened as part of the programme.